 The best time to plan for scholarships is in Grade 11.
 Many scholarships are based on leadership and/or community involvement.
-If your scholarship deadline is an early one, your contribution will be assessed based on your activates in Grade 11.
+If your scholarship deadline is an early one, your contribution will be assessed based on your activities in Grade 11.
 Additionally, some scholarships review Grade 11 marks, if Grade 12 marks are not finalized.

-Grade 12 students need to begin serious scholarship research right at the beginning of their Grade 12 school year, as some of the larger scholarships such as the Loran and the Schulich, have early deadlines.
+Grade 12 students need to begin serious scholarship research right at the beginning of their Grade 12 school year, as some of the larger scholarships, such as the Loran and the Schulich, have early deadlines.

 If you need help filling out Post Secondary or Scholarship applications - go see the Career Counselor or Administrator in your school.

-Click here for scholarship applications.
+Click here for scholarship applications (filter by Scholarships).

 Click here for a printable brochure on the scholarship research process.